Tasmanian Colonial homes, centring on Hobart and Launceston | Summer School in Hobart, Tasmania

 Day 5: Hobart

-This morning we have a lecture from a local historian on colonial settlers to Tasmania before we drive to the historic towns of Richmond and Pontville for a guided walk, with stops for lunch and the opportunity to visit a number of historic churches.
+After breakfast, we take a short drive north to to the historic towns of Richmond and Pontville where we go on walks exploring the towns, with stops for lunch and the opportunity to visit a number of historic sites.

 After breakfast, the tour draws to a close.